The Last Theorem: Reception and analysis

-A common criticism amongst many reviewers was that in spite of its title, no connection is made between Fermat's Last Theorem and the alien invasion.
-Alex Kasman at Mathematical Fiction complained about errors in some of the author's descriptions of the mathematical problems, and in particular their unfair treatment of Wiles's proof of Fermat's Last Theorem.
+A common criticism amongst many reviewers was that, in spite of the book's title, no connection is made between Fermat's Last Theorem and the alien invasion.
+Alex Kasman at Mathematical Fiction complained about errors in some of the authors' descriptions of the mathematical problems, and in particular their unfair treatment of Wiles's proof of Fermat's Last Theorem.
 Some reviewers felt that the characters had not been developed sufficiently.
-Michael Sims of The Washington Post said that "these characters are so thin you can see through them."
+Michael Sims of The Washington Post said that "these characters are so thin you can see through them".
 The aliens are depicted as cartoon-like figures, and Ranjit does not appear to be affected by his lengthy incarceration, interrogation and torture.
-Some critics also felt that the book ended "somewhat precipitously", that after the aliens arrived, the crisis was resolved too quickly, giving the impression "that there was at least a good, long chapter missing."
+Some critics also felt that the book ended "somewhat precipitously", and that, after the aliens arrived, the crisis was resolved too quickly, giving the impression "that there was at least a good, long chapter missing".

 Not all reviews, however, were negative.
 Nader Elhefnawy at Strange Horizons described the book as "an interesting experiment".
 He said that Pohl deserves the credit for "capturing Clarke's voice", and that Clarke also deserves credit for doing something completely different.
 While he would not recommend the book to readers new to Clarke's work, Elhefnawy said that fans would not regret reading the book.
-Mark Yon at SFF World said that while this is not one of Clarke's best works, "it is still very good".
-He said that even though it is a collaboration, the book is still recognisably Clarke, "with the same humour, the same enthusiasm, the great flashes of inspiration, the big ideas and the same curious positivism that underlines most of Sir Arthur’s work. ...
+Mark Yon at SFF World said that, while this is not one of Clarke's best works, "it is still very good".
+He said that, even though it is a collaboration, the book is still recognisably Clarke, "with the same humour, the same enthusiasm, the great flashes of inspiration, the big ideas and the same curious positivism that underlines most of Sir Arthur’s work. ...
 There is a joy throughout here: a joy of learning, of opening up new opportunities and experiences, and a love of mathematics and science."
-Michael Berry at the San Francisco Chronicle said that the novel does a "stellar job of conveying some of the intellectual fun that can be had by manipulating math."
-He said that Sri Lanka, Clarke's home for most of his life, is brought "vividly to life", and that despite some minor flaws, The Last Theorem is a "fitting valedictory for Clarke, one of science fiction's most acclaimed authors, and a reminder of Pohl's great relevance to a genre he has championed for more than 70 years."
+Michael Berry at the San Francisco Chronicle said that the novel does a "stellar job of conveying some of the intellectual fun that can be had by manipulating math".
+He said that Sri Lanka, Clarke's home for most of his life, is brought "vividly to life", and that, despite some minor flaws, The Last Theorem is a "fitting valedictory for Clarke, one of science fiction's most acclaimed authors, and a reminder of Pohl's great relevance to a genre he has championed for more than 70 years".